 This is a huge public health crisis.
 There are many societal and structural changes that need to take place to make our culture safer for our kids.
 But for now, as parents, we simply need to do our very best to help our kids be resilient against the mental health challenges they face.

-One of the recognized methods for protecting children from mental health issues is to develop self-care routines that promote health and wellbeing.
+One of the recognized methods for protecting children from mental health issues is to develop self-care routines that promote health and well-being.
 Self-care is essential if we want our kids to thrive despite increasing rates of poor mental health in our society.

 How do we learn self-care?

 Self-care begins with the word “self,” but it’s not something that needs to be developed alone.
 Human beings are finely attuned to social groups, particularly their parents.
-As a result, loving oneself often requires a sense of being loved in their critical relationships.
+As a result, loving oneself often requires a sense of being loved in critical relationships.
 This is why self-care is often best when learned in partnership with a loving parent.

 People can strive to learn to love themselves as adults.
 But it’s far easier if children are taught by their parents that they are deeply loved and accepted as children.
-It’s also helpful if parents show their kids some effective methods of self-care rather than just expect them to develop it for themselves.
+It’s also helpful if parents show their kids some effective methods of self-care rather than just expecting them to develop it for themselves.
 When parents teach self-care to kids, it is easier for them to tap into self-love and personal caregiving any time they are struggling emotionally.

 Feeling loved is the first pillar of self-care

 Parents can teach self-care to kids by helping them feel deeply loved.
-Parents need to give love in a way that children recognize in the moment.
+Parents need to give love in a way that children recognize at the moment.
 Giving love to our children will give them a lifetime of self-care techniques and improved health and happiness for life.

 How parents can teach self-care to kids